Greek God Apollo powers include being a master of archery, divination, and poetry. Apollo symbols include the swan, laurel wreath, and lyre.

 Both the guy and the Asian lady are holding musical instruments that bring to mind Apollo’s lyre.
 The lyre is a symbol of Apollo.

-The pic turned out pretty good.
+The picture turned out pretty good.
 However, it looks much better when looking at the Polaroid pic in real life.

 The Muses of Dance